-The US Forest Service needs to hear from you by August 30th on a proposed logging project in the Sandwich Range.
+The US Forest Service has opened a second comment period on their proposed logging project in the Sandwich Range.
 Please weigh in by October 23rd to push back on this reckless project that threatens mature forests, endangered species, water quality, and a prized landscape for quiet, backcountry recreation in the southern White Mountains.

 It's time to take action!